 Website speed plays an important role in conversion.

-Use a tool like Google’s Pagespeed Insights speed test to monitor and improve the speed of your medical website across all types of devices.
+Use a tool like Google’s Pagespeed Insights speed test to monitor and improve the speed of your healthcare marketing website across all types of devices.

-According to studies from Aberdeen Research Group, a 1-second delay in your site speed can result in a 7% reduction in conversions.
+According to studies from Aberdeen Research Group, a 1-second delay in your website speed can result in a 7% reduction in conversions.

 Leads are likely to go away if they find that your website takes longer than expected to load.